Changissnz/selfinterest/README.md

 material application of arguably greed and display of power.
 Understanding artificial axioms of principle bear obviously different effects than obeying them.
 Self-interest has the power to produce information through expression, and this force also has responsibilities of varying degrees to guard certain information.
-Expression, being elements that are projected outward in ways spanning from quasi-true representation of what is and/or was to novelty, is inevitably placed into consequentialist spheres of influence.
+Expression, elements that are projected outward in ways spanning from quasi-true representation of what is and/or was to novelty, is inevitably placed into consequentialist spheres of influence.
 When the expression of what is immediately recognizable is discarded as superfluous, there is greater freedom to narrate on it for wanted belief from